 Ingredients for Pastina Soup

-- Salt and Pepper: Essential for seasoning to taste.
+- Salt and Pepper : to taste

 Detailed Recipe for Pastina Soup